 The collection of games like Facade is packed with interesting titles that incorporate interactive stories.
 The scenarios featured in each of these names put you right in the spotlight.
 You get to make spontaneous decisions depending on the situation at hand.
 And according to what you say, the charismatic characters will respond with different reactions.
 The final outcome isn’t fixed.
-The title you indulge in may take plenty of unexpected twists and turns before halting at surprising conclusions.
+The game you indulge in may take plenty of unexpected twists and turns before halting at surprising conclusions.

-Now the title in the spotlight here is truly one of a kind.
+Facade is truly one of a kind.
 The only other substitute we found that resembled it quite closely is The Restaurant.
 However, we’ve also thrown into our amalgamation a couple of interactive fictions that should satisfy your appetite as well.
 Here, you’ll have to punch in commands to intermingle with the textual environment.
 Additionally, you’ll even find other gems that are categorized under the interactive drama genre, similar to the title in question.
 So read on to find out more about these engaging treats.

 1 – The Restaurant Game: